chicecream/mini-world/README.md

 # DESCRIPTION

-This mod provides destructuring assignment for Per
+This mod provides destructuring assignment for Perl.
+You can capture (by value) or bind (by alias) variables into